Igmpv2.ned

 // (~Igmpv2) module.
 IGMP can be turned off by setting the 'enabled'

 // parameter to false.
-When disabled, then no IGMP message
+When disabled, no IGMP message

 // is generated, and incoming IGMP messages are ignored.